MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

     - Access controls include an expiry date and whether a connection to the Internet is required for access.

-- For administration of the Azure Rights Management service to support specific scenarios, and therefore only administrators select these groups.
+- For configuring the Azure Rights Management service to support specific scenarios, and therefore only administrators select these groups.
 Examples include configuring the following:

     - Super users, so that designated services or people can open encrypted content if required for eDiscovery or data recovery.